spaghetti-enjoyer/game-in-asm/README.md

 ## Pong in assembly and C
 A classic pong game implemented using functionality provided by the raylib library.
 When writing the project, I decided that it will be a lot easier to first write the derired code in C and then simply translate it to assembly, instead of writing everything from zero.
-Both versions are still in the repo, along with ample comments.
-At first glance, the C version of the game may look a bit "ugly", but I avoided all sorts of syntactic sugar on purpose - thanks to this, both programs are easily comparable side-by-side.
+Although, since then I have significantly refined the assembly version, both programs are still in the repo, along with ample comments.
+Thanks to this, both programs are easily comparable side-by-side.

 ## Setup on Apple silicon macs
 The project is written in x86_64 assembly and can be ran on M series macs through rosetta.
 To do it however, we first need to download a separate brew version for installing x86 packages: <br/>